+divid lual

+ovid er Qualifications

+Li icense (specify):

+C ertificate (specify):

+T., dicideal area ideas asset have a Public Heilite Commission (DHC) Contidention when a social has take

-Individual providers must have a Public Utility Commission (PUC) Certification, when required by state law or comparable certificate in contiguous states.
+ndividual providers must have a Public Utility Commission (PUC) Certification, when required by state as or comparable certificate in contiguous states.

-Individual providers must meet the following standards regardless of provider service location: 1.
-Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+Individual providers must meet the following standards regardless of provider service location:

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Complete standard ODP required orientation and training. - 3.
+Have a signed ODP Provider Agreement on file with ODP. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Be at least 18 years of age. - 6.
+Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

-- •Facts surrounding the conviction;

-- •Time elapsed since the conviction;

-- •The evidence of the individual's rehabilitation; and

-- •The nature and requirements of the job.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: - •The nature of the crime; - •Facts surrounding the conviction; - •Time elapsed since the conviction; - •The evidence of the individual's rehabilitation; and - •The nature and requirements of the job.